-Administration and Finance support all eight Academic Sections through grants management, financial analysis, and administrative support.
+Administration and Finance support all seven Academic Sections through grants management, financial analysis, and administrative support.

 - Administration and Finance Core

-The Administration and Finance Core is directed by Jeff Black and supports all nine sections of the& Division of General Internal Medicine and Public Health in activities related to human resources; faculty, staff, and house staff recruitment; payroll administration; research administration and preparation of grant application materials; finance and budget; education; and facilities.
+The Administration and Finance Core is directed by Jeff Black and supports all seven sections of the Division of General Internal Medicine and Public Health in activities related to human resources; faculty, staff, and house staff recruitment; payroll administration; research administration and preparation of grant application materials; finance and budget; education; and facilities.

 The core supports faculty and staff in these activities by serving as a liaison to institutional offices across campus as well as to colleagues external to Vanderbilt.
-More than 10 staff members manage various responsibilities related to these core activities.
+Thirteen staff members manage various responsibilities related to these core activities.

 Key contacts and responsibilities: